Article

 Strengths:

-• Enterprise‑friendly: privacy, compliance, and security built‑in
+• Enterprise-friendly: privacy, compliance, and data security built in

 • Supports automated test generation and documentation